COMPUTING

 The impact of St Joseph’s Computer Curriculum is to equip pupils with the skills to use computational thinking with creativity.
 The core of computing is Computer Science.
 Pupils are taught the principles of information and computation, how digital systems work and how to put this knowledge to use through programming.
 Building on this knowledge and understanding, pupils are equipped to use Information Technology to create programs, systems and a range of content.

-We aim for all pupils to have Digital Literacy skills in order to give them the means to be able to use and express themselves and to develop their ideas through information and communication technology, with a focus on e-safety.
+We aim for all pupils to have Digital Literacy skills in order to give them the means to be able to use and express themselves and to develop their ideas through information and communication technology, with a focus on online-safety.